TrinaDutta95/omr_grader/README.md

 ## Prerequisites

-Before you can run this project, you'll need to install the following:
+Before you can run this project, you'll need to install the following packages using pip:

 - Python 3.6 or higher
+- opencv-python==3.4.17.63
+- numpy==1.24.4
+- imutils==0.5.4
-- OpenCV-Python
+- pillow==10.3.0
-- NumPy
+- PyMuPDF==1.24.1
-- Imutils
+- PyMuPDFb==1.24.1

-You can install these packages using pip:
+Or you can also install these packages using pip:

 ```bash
 pip install requirements.txt